-Table 4: Current status for open 7623(b) claims
+Table 4: Status of Open Section 7623(b) Claims from All Years

-The chart below provides information on the status of open claims identified as potentially exceeding the \$2,000,000 threshold for section 7623(b).
-These claims are identified during initial review of submissions by the Whistleblower Office, and then forwarded to subject matter experts (SMEs) in the IRS operating divisions.
-The SMEs determine whether the whistleblower information will be provided to field offices for audit or investigation, considering the quality of the information provided, IRS enforcement priorities and, in some cases, legal limitations on the use of the information submitted.
-Once information is provided to a field office, it may be incorporated into an on-going audit or investigation, a new audit or investigation may be started, or it may be deferred or declined in favor of higher priority cases or issues.
-Upon completion of an audit or investigation, or after a decision by an SME or a field office not to act on the information provided by the whistleblower, the file is returned to the Whistleblower Office.
+Table 4 provides current status information for claims that were designated as potential 7623(b) claims15.
+The Whistleblower Office uses information provided by the whistleblower to determine whether a submission has the potential to result in an amount in dispute exceeding the \$2,000,000 threshold for section 7623(b).
+The designation as potential 7623(b) claims should not be treated as final because it requires speculation on actions that can take years to complete.
+Potential 7623(b) claims are identified during initial review of submissions by the Whistleblower Office, and then forwarded to subject matter experts (SMEs) in the IRS operating divisions.
+The SME then determines whether the whistleblower information will be provided to field offices for examination or investigation, taking into consideration the guality of the information provided, IRS enforcement priorities and, in some cases, legal limitations on the use of the information submitted.
+Once information is provided to a field office, it may be incorporated into an on-going examination or investigation, a new examination or investigation may be started, or it may be deferred or declined in favor of higher priority cases or issues.
+Upon completion of an examination or investigation, or after a decision by a SME or a field office not to act on the information provided by the whistleblower, the case is returned to the Whistleblower Office.
 The Whistleblower Office determines whether a whistleblower is eligible for an award and, if so, the amount of the award.

 The tables below include a category called "Whistleblower Office-Case Suspended."
 Action on claims may be suspended for several reasons.
 These reasons include waiting for collection action after tax has been assessed, waiting for the taxpayer to exhaust or waive appeal rights, and waiting for action on related cases.
 A related case suspension would be appropriate when a whistleblower submission identifies multiple taxpayers, and the IRS decides to take action on some but not others.
-The declined cases would be suspended until the actions on other taxpayers are resolved.
-Another reason to suspend for related cases would be that actions have been completed on some taxpayers, but the amount in dispute is below the \$2,000,000 threshold for section 7623(b).
+The declined cases would be suspended until the actions on other taxpayers are resolved.16 Another reason to suspend related cases would be that actions have been completed on some taxpayers, but the amount in dispute is below the \$2,000,000 threshold for section 7623(b).
 Suspending action to determine whether additional actions could push the aggregate amount in dispute over the threshold preserves the whistleblower's potential Tax Court appeal right.
-Prior to August 8, 2012 information system changes, the Whistleblower Office could not record the reason for suspension within the information system in a way that would permit statistical reporting.
-Those system changes now permit collection and reporting on this information going forward, but require over 20,000 record changes to update previously recorded claims with the new data fields.
-The table below reflects application of the additional reasons for suspension in 32 percent of the total number of suspended claims.
-The Whistleblower Office is continuing to update records on the remaining claims to reflect the reason for suspension.
+Prior to the August 8, 2012, information system changes, the Whistleblower Office could not record the reason for suspension within the information system in a way that would permit statistical reporting.
+The information systems changes will now permit collection and reporting on this information going forward, but required over 20,000 record changes to update previously recorded claims with the new data fields.
+The Whistleblower Office is continuing to update records on the remaining 475 claims to reflect the reason for suspension, as the majority of these fields have been updated.